davedub/workflows/readme.md

 ## Offered through Lynda.com

 Accessed through my public library's subscription.
 This is a refresher  course on Git and Sass, but also introduces me to Gulp and Browserify, which I have not used before.

+I am adding this single sentence paragraph to the readme file solely to check whether, by adding a global user.email config to git, it will identify a push to the repository by my profile rather than my user name.

 ### Taught by Ray Villalobos